Solar Powered Air Conditioner Bridges DIY Divide

 A field test of Airspool’s leading edge high SEER inverter compressor unit taught me many of the dos and don’ts of DIY heat pump installation.

-For the past few weeks, I’ve been chatting back and forth with Dave VanZanten, president and founder of a new company called Airspool, that’s offering hybrid DC-AC heat pumps, with the DIY market in mind.
+With idea of solar powered air conditioners still lingering in the back of my mind, for the past few weeks, I’ve been chatting back and forth with Dave VanZanten, president and founder of a new company called Airspool, that’s offering hybrid DC-AC heat pumps, with the DIY market in mind.
 After he initially pitched me on the Airspool MS12: Solar-powered 12,000 BTU hybrid mini split heat pump, I told him I was hesitant to write about it sight unseen.
 Frankly, it sounded too good to be true, so I would need to see one in action.

-I’ve been tracking developments in solar powered air conditioning for several years now, and the Airspool unit sounded like a possible game changer.
+I’ve been tracking developments in solar-powered air conditioning for several years now, and the Airspool unit sounded like a possible game changer.
 I also wanted to try my hand at a DIY installation of a heat pump.

 I’ve seen a bunch of DIY units pop up on Amazon recently, such as the Mr. Cool brand, but frankly they’re overpriced.
 Mr. Cool charges almost twice as much for the privilege of installing your own, versus standard brands.
 And the units are not solar hybrid.

 Here’s what appealed to me about Airspool’s approach to solar heating and cooling with a heat pump:

 - Low power demand